lif-zone/lif/README.md

 LIF is an experimental open-source, decentralized, censorship-resistant protocol, that runs a p2p network, with mongo-like interface for accessing data stored in blockchains.
 We are trying to build a trusted stroage and publusing system.

 This project will be evolutionary.
 We will follow [Hola's DNA](https://hola.org/dna).
 LIF eveolution will be incremental.
 Unlike other projects, which first developed the technology, and later on implemented the use cases (eg. bitcoin), we will first implement the API with a simple node/mongodb solution.
 Then move to mutiple servers with replications, and eventually we will implement it over p2p.
-This approach will let us create the best p2p protocol, one the fits the real usage (and not vice versa where you try to force technology to real life application).
+This approach will let us create the best p2p protocol, one that fits the real usage (and not vice versa where you try to force technology to real life application).
 A protocol that will be for the masses.

 (For the technically minded, LIF is a keys/value distribued MongoDB-like database on top of IPFS-like file system, leveraging Bitcoin/Ethernium-like blockchain technology).